How universal health coverage was branded as radical - Richmond Times-Dispatch article

 His key insight is that advertising is not a zero-sum game.
 When ads are more pleasant for the audience, publishers can actually increase ad load and generate more revenue.
 In short, when ads are higher quality, everybody wins.

-New publication: White paper on attention analytics
+White paper on attention analytics in digital media - Published by GWU

 This piece I wrote for MediaShift provides an overview of the future of time-based ad sales, including how likely the practice is to spread and whether it can help sustain journalism financially.